 The IBIDEN Group is committed to becoming a corporate group and a good corporate citizen that earns the trust of the international community, while each officer and employee faithfully implements the Standards for Employee Behavior.

 In August 2003, the Compliance Company-Wide Promotional Committee headed by the president was formed in an effort to bolster compliance-related awareness across the Group.
 The committee carries out group-wide, pro-compliance activities and reviews such undertakings.
 Compliance-related policies and plans decided by the committee are communicated to each plant, which in turn rolls out individual actions in accordance with them.
 All group companies both in Japan and abroad have set up their own compliance organizations mandated to formulate and conduct individual actions.

 The Company runs a broad array of education programs including level-specific and workplace-specific training designed to enhance employee awareness of the importance of compliance.
-These programs include group discussions on causes of violations of the Employees' Code of Conduct and actions taken in response to the violations.
+These programs include group discussions on causes of violations of the “Standards for Employee Behavior” and actions taken in response to the violations.
 They educate every single trainee in consciously deciding on the right action in a given situation.

-We provide three access channels to facilitate consultation: one inside the Company, another at a lawyer's office, and the other at an outside organization.
+We provide multiple access channels to facilitate consultation: one inside the Company, another at a lawyer's office, and the other at an outside organization.

-In addition, we have set up a consultation service for our supplier in fiscal year 2011.
-We create an environment where we not only offer consultations internally but also gather valuable feedback on IBIDEN's compliance from our regular supplier.
+In addition, we have set up a consultation service for our supplier.
+We create an environment where we not only offer consultations internally but also gather valuable feedback on IBIDENfs compliance from our regular supplier.